theQRL/api.theqrl.org/source/includes/_walletAPI.md

 # WalletAPI

+**Getting Started**

+- Install QRL Node
+- Run wallet daemon by following command
+   - qrl_walletd
+- Clone walletd-rest-proxy from repo https://github.com/theQRL/walletd-rest-proxy
+- go get github.com/theQRL/walletd-rest-proxy
+   - cd $GOPATH/src/github.com/theQRL/walletd-rest-proxy
+   - go build

+run the following command:

+`./walletd-rest-proxy -serverIPPort 127.0.0.1:5359 -walletServiceEndpoint 127.0.0.1:19010`

+Where,  `serverIPPort` indicates the IP:Port at which REST API service will be provided. `walletServiceEndpoint` indicates the IP:Port at which the WalletAPIService is running.

+If you have not changed the host and port at config.yml of QRL Node, then the above command should work fine.

 This service describes the Wallet API

 | Method Name | Request Type | Response Type | Description |